walles/git-commit-message-plus/README.md

 - Report errors for trailing punctuation
 - Report errors for non-blank second lines
 - Highlight file names and what's happening to them
-- No colorization of too-long subject lines, use diagnostics for that instead

 <!-- FIXME: Add an animated demo here! -->